AI0867/wesnet-tools/README.md

-wesnothd\_client
+wesnet-tools
 ================

-A no longer correctly-named set of python tools that function as clients or servers using wesnoth's gzip-compressed WML protocol.
+A set of python tools that function as clients or servers using wesnoth's gzip-compressed WML protocol.

 Programs
 --------